dlueth/qoopido.docker.apache/README.md

 # Project specific configuration #
 Any files under ```/app/config/apache2``` will be symlinked into the container's filesystem beginning at ```/etc/apache2```.
 This can be used to overwrite the container's default site configuration with a custom, project specific configuration to (e.g.) include php fpm fastCGI proxy (which requires linking a php fpm container).

+SSL certificates will be auto-generated per hostname if no key/crt file can be found in /app/ssl/[hostname].[key|crt]